finchproffe/CloudPlayer/README.md

 Hello!
-Install all fonts and copy ffmpeg.exe to folder with fonts, py file (in repo) FinchProffe2025
+Install all fonts and copy ffmpeg.exe to folder with folders icons and fonts,in folder with py file (in repo) FinchProffe2025